MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

 For example, let's suppose an organization wants to use a generative AI agent to help employees with expense claims.

-1. Change the system prompt to `You are a helpful AI assistant who supports employees with expense claims.` and apply the changes.
+1. Change the system prompt to `You are a helpful AI assistant who supports employees with expense claims.` and clear the chat conversation.
-1. Enter an expenses-related prompt, such as `What can I spend on a taxi?` and view the response.
+1. Enter an expenses-related prompt, such as `How much can I claim for a taxi?` and view the response.

     The response is likely to be generic.
 Accurate; but not particularly helpful to the employee.
 We need to give the agent some knowledge about the company's expense policies and procedures.